OpenTSDB/opentsdb.net/docs/source/user_guide/writing/index.rst

 Integer Values
 --------------
+.. index:: Integers
 If the value from a ``put`` command is parsed without a decimal point (``.``), it will be treated as a signed integer.
 Integers are stored, unsigned, with variable length encoding so that a data point may take as little as 1 byte of space or up to 8 bytes.
 This means a data point can have a minimum value of -9,223,372,036,854,775,808 and a maximum value of 9,223,372,036,854,775,807 (inclusive).
 Integers cannot have commas or any character other than digits and the dash (for negative values).
 For example, in order to store the maximum value, it must be provided in the form ``9223372036854775807``.

 Floating Point Values
 ---------------------
+.. index:: Floating Point
 If the value from a ``put`` command is parsed with a decimal point (``.``) it will be treated as a floating point value.
-Currently all floating point values are stored on 4 bytes, single-precision, with support for 8 bytes planned for a future release.
+Currently all floating point values are stored on 4 bytes, single-precision, with support for 8 byte double-precision in 2.4 and later.
 Floats are stored in IEEE 754 floating-point "single format" with positive and negative value support.
 Infinity and Not-a-Number values are not supported and will throw an error if supplied to a TSD.
 See `Wikipedia <https://en.wikipedia.org/wiki/IEEE_floating_point>`_ and the `Java Documentation <http://docs.oracle.com/javase/specs/jls/se7/html/jls-4.html#jls-4.2.3>`_ for details.

 ..
 NOTE::